 An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
 An AP of a multiple BSSID set which enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which have enabled NPCA operation.

-(#2512, 2479, 2692, 913, 3652)
+(#2512, 2479, 2692, 913, 3652) An NPCA AP that intends to enable, disable or update the parameters of NPCA mode shall follow the procedure defined in 37.28 (Enhanced BSS parameter critical update procedure) to notify its associated non-AP STAs.

 37.17 Unavailability reporting and parameter updates